Tarps are incredibly useful pieces of camping gear. Use them to cover the ground, hang over you as additional shelter, and even as a windbreak.

 There are lots of different scenarios where you might want to use a tarp when camping, so we’ve included detailed tables for matching tarp sizes in each situation.

-As you can tell, there are lots of types of camping that you might need a tarp for.
+As you can tell, there are lots of types of camping where you might need a tarp.
 The type of camping you’re doing will influence what size tarp you need—what you plan to do with your tarp also impacts what size will fit you best.
 For example:

 - Car camping: You may wish to use your tarp as a ground cover, roof cover, or windbreak